 Dr. McKaskill completed three e-books for worldwide, royalty free distribution.
 He has also produced over 150 YouTube videos to assist entrepreneurs develop and exit their ventures.

-Tom McKaskill is a member of the Apollo 13 Angel Group on the Gold Coast and of the Australian Association of Angel Investors.
+Dr. McKaskill is a member of the Apollo 13 Angel Group located on the Gold Coast and a member of the Australian Association of Angel Investors.

-Dr. Tom McKaskill Australia
+Dr. Tom McKaskill